zoffixznet/writing/perl6/20160404-Perl-6-Types--Made-for-Humans.md

 ## Pack it All Up for Reuse

 What we've learned so far is pretty sweet, but sweet ain't awesome!
-Some of your custom types you may end up using quite frequently.
+You may end up using some of your custom types quite frequently.
 Working at a company where product numbers can be at most 20 characters, following some format?
 Perfect!
 Let's create a subtype just for that: